SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Required convenience initializers can be either implemented explicitly or inherited when the subclass directly implements all of the superclass’s designated initializers (or overrides the designated initializers with convenience initializers).
-Unlike methods, properties, and subscripts, you don't need to mark overridden initializers with the ``override`` declaration modifier.
+As with methods, properties, and subscripts, you need to mark overridden designated initializers with the ``override`` declaration modifier.

 To see examples of initializers in various type declarations, see :doc:`../LanguageGuide/Initialization`.